The Garden Grazer

 • About

-This vegan Portobello Mushroom and Broccoli Stir Fry is an easy 30-minute meal!
+This saucy Portobello Mushroom and Broccoli Stir Fry is an easy 30-minute meal!
 It's so satisfying and customizable with your own favorite veggies.
-Serve it over brown rice or quinoa!
-(Gluten-free, oil-free.)
+Serve it over rice, quinoa, or noodles!
+(Vegan, gluten-free, oil-free.)

-Vegan mushroom stir fry on a plate with brown rice
+Portobello mushroom broccoli stir fry on a white serving plate with rice and chopsticks

-An Asian-style take-out dish made easy (and healthier!) right at home.
+This Asian-style takeout dish is made easy (and healthier!) right at home.

 Ingredients for Portobello Stir-Fry

-For this recipe you will need a large skillet or wok and these ingredients:
+For this recipe, you'll need a large skillet or wok and these ingredients:

 • Portobello mushroom: Portobellos are a great meat substitute because they have such a deliciously tender texture.
+You'll need roughly 12 ounces, which is about 2 extra-large caps, or 3 medium caps.
 However you can substitute other mushrooms such as cremini, white button, shiitake mushrooms, etc.

-• Yellow onion: Or white onion, sweet onion, or red onion.
+• Yellow onion: Or swap in white onion, sweet onion, or red onion instead.

-• Red bell pepper: Or other color such as yellow bell pepper or orange bell pepper.
+• Red bell pepper: Or another color such as yellow bell pepper or orange bell pepper.
+(I don't recommend green bell pepper for this recipe.)

 • Vegetable broth